will-y/crystal-tools/README.md

 ## Other Items
 - Crystal Backpack
 - Portable Crystal Generator
+- Crystal Collar
+  - Allows you to level up pet wolves
+- Crystal Dog Cage
+  - Allows you to carry your pet wolves

 ## Upgrades
 There will be upgrades that are common to most tools, and tools will each get unique upgrades as well.
 Below is a list of all currently implemented upgrades.